designforsf/brigade-matchmaker/docs/json-api.md

 ### GET /api/project/taxonomy/skills

-Returns a set of keywords under the parent category of "skills".
-This taxonomy has a hierarchy of two levels in which skills are organized by skill category.
+Returns keywords data under the parent of "skills".
+This taxonomy has a hierarchy of two levels in which skills are organized by category.

 ```
 wget -qO- http://localhost:5465/api/project/taxonomy/skills